tp7309/TTPassGen/README.md

                                  [default: 0]
   -a, --append_mode INTEGER      whether append content to OUTPUT or not.
                                  [default: 0]
+  -s, --seperator TEXT           word seperator, by default, each word
+                                 occupies one line. special char:

+                                 &#160; = one space
+                                 [default: ]
   --help                         Show this message and exit.
 ```
 generated password displayed line by line in `OUTPUT`.
 It is recommended to use notepad ++ to open file(`utf-8`).